herveleclerc/katacoda/challenge-linux/intro.md

-This O'Reilly Challenge helps strengthen your understanding of the some basics of Linux commands.
-It is assumed you are comfortable with the basic commands of Linux and know how to access the common help and documentation sources.
+This challenge helps strengthen your understanding of the some basics of Linux commands.
+It assumes you are comfortable with  basic Linux commands and know how to access the common help and documentation sources.

-In this Challenge, you will use a basic Linux shell to complete the solutions for each task.
+In this challenge, you will use a basic Linux shell to complete the solutions for each task.

 ## Challenge